-Failure to make a report, without a reasonable excuse, is a criminal offence.
+Failure to make a report s229BC

+It is a criminal offence when any adult (including students over 18 years of age, parents/guardians and volunteers of the school) in Queensland, fails to report to the Queensland Police Service a reasonable belief that a child sexual offence is being or has been committed against a child by another adult without a reasonable excuse. is a criminal offence.
 A reasonable excuse not to make a report under the Criminal Code Act 1899, includes that a report has already been made under: